avmjs/vapdeploy/README.md

 ## Config Module Description

-Ethdeploy modules are `Object`s or `Funtion`s, much like webpack modules.
+Vapdeploy modules are `Object`s or `Funtion`s, much like webpack modules.
 You specify a single deployment environment per file.
 This includes the inputs, loaders, environment, deployment schedule and output.
 This follows in some way the webpack data processing flow, from entry, to output.

 ```js
 module.exports = {